Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ## Trigger events

 ### `500-511` Variable comparation
-- Compares the varaible's value with given number
+- Compares the variable's value with given number

 In `mycampaign.map`:
 ```ini